Skip to content

 Recommended by: Emily from Wander-Lush

-There are few destinations in Europe where you can stretch your dollar further than Georgia.
+There are few places in Europe where you can stretch your dollar further than Georgia.
 Tourism is taking off in the former Soviet Republic, and travelling in Georgia has never been safer or more affordable.

-Intercity marshrutka buses cost between 0.50 cents and 5 Euros depending on the journey.
+Travel costs: Intercity marshrutka buses cost between €0.50 to €5 depending on the journey.
 Car hire is also incredibly cheap if you opt for a local company.
-The accommodation of choice is family-run guesthouses, which offer cosy private rooms and a generous home-cooked breakfast for around 20 Euros/night.
+In the capital, Tbilisi, expect to pay around €15 for a restaurant meal for two, and a couple of Euros for a glass of local wine.
+If you’re on a budget, stay in one of Georgia’s many family-run guesthouses, which offer cosy private rooms and a generous home-cooked breakfast for around €20 per night.

 RECOMMENDED TOUR: Svaneti Towers Private Tour – 4-Day Private Tour in West Georgia